Here Is How To Beat ProcrastinationWhy not just do it? Why do we procrastinate and how can we change this?

 Experience shows that any task will fill the time frame allotted to it.
 A concept called Parkinson’s Law explains this well: Work expands so as to fill the time available for its completion.
 That is why it is so important to set a date to do it and a time frame in which to complete the task.

-You’ll feel relieved and most likely satisfied at accomplishing something.
+You’ll feel relieved and most likely satisfied with accomplishing something.

 4. Be aware